muneebulrehman/ToDo-list/readme.md

 To get a local copy up and running follow these simple example steps.

-### Prerequisites

-Browser.
-Any modern browser should do the job.

 ### Setup

 Just download or clone the repo.